First Year Mathematics and Statistics

 Since most tutorials are currently full, it is not always possible to change your tutorial time.
 However, should you wish to try you should do the following:

 - Choose a tutorial time that suits you.
-(Refer to the unit of study webpage for the timetable.
-If you are in the Carslaw Building, the information kiosk opposite Maths Student counter on Level 5 is a handy port of call for finding this and other useful information.)
+(Refer to the unit of study webpage for the timetable available after start of semester).

 If a tutor allows you to join a tutorial that is not on your printed personal timetable, your printed personal timetable will not be changed, and the University's timetabling coordinator will not be notified.